Forward Compatible Training for Large-Scale Embedding Retrieval Systems: Introduction

 We note that \fct{} requires transforming all old embeddings, which BCT avoids.
 This increased computational cost could be seen as a drawback of the method.
 However, embeddings in general have much lower dimensionality than images.
 In \autoref{fig:costs} we show the trade-off between computational cost (per example) and accuracy for different strategies in the ImageNet setup (with image size $3\times 224\times 224$) as described in Section~\ref{sec:results}. \fct{} does not affect new model performance, and obtains significantly higher backward accuracy for a small additional computation and storage.
 Note that backfilling cost (both computation and storage) scales with image resolution, but \fct{} transformation cost only depends on the embedding dimension. \fct{} is particularly effective in the paradigm where computations take place privately on-device, trivializing its cost.
 We elaborate this point further in Section~\ref{sec:system}. \vivek{cite ptflops}

-Our contributions are as follows: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a new learning paradigm, forward compatible training (\fct{}), where we explicitly prepare for future model updates. \item In the context of \fct{} for representation learning we propose \emph{\info{}}: an auxiliary features learned at the same time as $\phi_{old}$ which aids transfer to $\phi_{new}$.
-Intuitively, \info{} captures task-independent features of the data which are not necessarily important for the task $\phi_{old}$ is trained on but are likely to be important for $\phi_{new}$. \item We demonstrate substantial retrieval accuracy improvement compared to BCT for various datasets: ImageNet-1k (+$18.1\%$), Places-365 (+$5.4\%$), and VGG-Face2 ($+8.3\%$).
+Our contributions are as follows: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a new learning paradigm, forward compatible training (\fct{}), where we explicitly prepare for future model updates.
+Our goal is to be compatible with future models. \item In the context of \fct{} for representation learning we propose \emph{\info{}}: an auxiliary features learned at the same time as $\phi_{old}$ which aids transfer to $\phi_{new}$.
+Intuitively, \info{} captures task-independent features of the data which are not necessarily important for the training objective $\phi_{old}$ is trained on but are likely to be important for $\phi_{new}$. \item We demonstrate substantial retrieval accuracy improvement compared to BCT for various datasets: ImageNet-1k (+$18.1\%$), Places-365 (+$5.4\%$), and VGG-Face2 ($+8.3\%$).
 We show \fct{} outperforms the BCT paradigm by a large margin when new and old models are trained across different datasets, losses, and architectures.
 Unlike prior works \cite{shen2020towards,meng2021learning,wang2020unified}, models in \fct{} are trained independently, and hence their accuracies are not compromised for the purpose of compatibility. \end{enumerate}